HackRU/slackRU/README.md

 ### Backlog
 - [ ] Code review
 - [ ] Function to find a userid given a username
+- [ ] Make a new row for 'MentorID' in sqlite3
 - [ ] Annoucements -> (syncing with google calendar?)
 - [ ] Being able to change anoucements based on calendar/director changes
 - [ ] Testing Database